Jumballaya/servo/README.md

   * Documentation and examples
   * Dot notation for hashes
   * Add line and column location to tokens (for better debugging)
+  * Add for/while loops
+  * Add try/catch
+  * Add `import './file.svo' as file` syntax to import
+  * Add `import func from './example.svo' as function` syntax to import